Best Cellular Security Systems in 2025

 Price

 Frontpoint’s pricing revolves around low prices for equipment packages and the ability to add components.
-Frontpoint lists the full price of its Essential system at $386.93, but the package has been discounted to $69 for more than six months.
+Frontpoint lists the full price of its Essential system at $414.93, but the package is typically discounted to $69.
 You won’t find a full-service system for a price like that anywhere.
-You’ll pay a little more for monitoring, though.
-Frontpoint advertises its Ultimate Plan for $49.99.
-If you want a cheaper option, you’ll need to call up to discuss.
+However, monitoring’s above industry averages with the default plan costing $49.99 per month.
+To access their cheaper options, you need to give Frontpoint a call.

 >> Go Head-to-Head: Frontpoint vs. ADT